-Who are authorized to work in the United States for the duration of the Project.
+Who are authorized to work in the United States for the portion of the Project to which they are assigned.

 The Contractor will provide the Key Personnel designated in its proposal.
-No diversion will be made by the Contractor without the written consent of PEBA.

-The Contractor will provide PEBA with immediate notice of the termination or transfer of any Key Personnel, the reason(s) for the termination or transfer, and an action plan for replacing the terminated or transferred employee.
+The Contractor will provide PEBA with prompt notice of the termination or transfer of any Key Personnel, the reason(s) for the termination or transfer, and an action plan for replacing the terminated or transferred employee.

-Prior to providing a replacement for any Key Personnel that leaves the Project for any reason, Contractor will obtain PEBA’s written approval of the replacement, which may be withheld in PEBA’s sole discretion.
+Prior to providing a replacement for any Key Personnel that leaves the Project for any reason, Contractor will obtain PEBA’s written approval of the replacement, which may be withheld in PEBA’s reasonable discretion.
 Contractor will provide PEBA with the option to interview such replacement and provide PEBA with all reasonably requested information regarding such replacement to allow for PEBA to determine if it approves of the replacement.
-Such replacement and/or PEBA’s disapproval of a replacement will not constitute an Event of Force Majeure as defined in Section 6.5 or constitute a PEBA-caused delay under Section 6.4.3 hereof.
+Such replacement (other than for a Permitted Reason (defined below)) and/or PEBA’s reasonable disapproval of a replacement will not constitute an Event of Force Majeure as defined in Section 6.5 or constitute a PEBA-caused delay under Section 6.4.3 hereof.

-Contractor will: (i) ensure that any replacement candidate proposed by Contractor has qualifications of substantial similarity to the qualifications of the individual being replaced and such replacement will not delay the Project; and (ii) use reasonable efforts to ensure that such replacement has served on the Project in another role and had not been previously removed due to PEBA’s request.
+Contractor will: (i) ensure that any replacement candidate proposed by Contractor has qualifications of substantial similarity to the qualifications of the individual being replaced and use reasonable efforts that such replacement will not delay the Project; and (ii) use reasonable efforts to ensure that such replacement has served on the Project in another role and had not been previously removed due to PEBA’s request.
 Notwithstanding the foregoing, such replacement of the Key Personnel will not be permitted to serve in more than one Project role.
 Accordingly, if the replacement is being removed from another role for the Project, the Contractor will have to not only replace the Key Personnel but also the role the replacement is vacating.

 Replacement Fee.
-Contractor acknowledges the loss to the Project of Key Personnel, due to unauthorized reassignment or for any other than a Permitted Reason, will result in harm to PEBA and the damages resulting from that harm will be difficult to estimate.
+Contractor acknowledges the loss to the Project of Key Personnel, due to unauthorized reassignment or for any other than a Permitted Reason, may result in harm to PEBA and the damages resulting from that harm will be difficult to estimate.
 As a consequence thereof, Contractor agrees it will not make any change in Key Personnel without the prior written approval of PEBA unless such Key Personnel leaves the Project for a Permitted Reason (defined below).
 Contractor further agrees that if it makes a change in Key Personnel in violation of the preceding sentence, Contractor will pay PEBA a fee of fifty thousand dollars ($50,000.00) (the “Replacement Fee”).
-The Replacement Fee will be paid to PEBA no later than five (5) Business Days after the last day that the Key Personnel in question works on the Project.
-PEBA reserves the right to deduct the Replacement Fee from whatever payments may be due the Contractor or to separately invoice the Contractor for the Replacement Fee.
+The Replacement Fee will be paid to PEBA no later than five (5) Business Days, or as soon as practicable, after the last day that the Key Personnel in question works on the Project.
+PEBA reserves the right to deduct the Replacement Fee from whatever payments may be due the Contractor or if not such payments are due, to separately invoice the Contractor for the Replacement Fee.
 As used herein, a “Permitted Reason” will mean: the Key Personnel becomes unavailable due to serious illness, legally mandated leave, death, or disability; the Key Personnel is terminated by Contractor for cause (provided, however, that Contractor may not terminate a Key Personnel for the purpose of reassigning the Key Personnel to another project); or the Key Personnel voluntarily leaves the employ of Contractor.
 Should a Key Personnel leave the employ of Contractor and return at any time prior to the completion of the Project, Contractor will notify PEBA of such employee’s return and PEBA will have the right, at PEBA’s sole discretion, to require that such employee be reassigned to the Project.